Psyched4Data/Portfolio-Projects/Web Scraping With Python/README.md

 soup = BeautifulSoup(response, 'html.parser')
 soup
 ```
-####What I Did
+#### What I Did

-Sent an HTTP request to the website using requests
+-Sent an HTTP request to the website using requests

-Retrieved the raw HTML content
+-Retrieved the raw HTML content

-Parsed the HTML using BeautifulSoup
+-Parsed the HTML using BeautifulSoup

-Converted the webpage into a searchable object (soup)
+-Converted the webpage into a searchable object (soup)

-####Why This Matters
+#### Why This Matters
 Web pages are unstructured HTML.
 To extract meaningful data, we must first convert that HTML into a structured format that Python can navigate.

 This step establishes the foundation for automated scraping.

-###Step 2 Scrape the Key Data
+### Step 2 Scrape the Key Data
 ```python
 import requests
 from bs4 import BeautifulSoup